In a pirouette, the forehand of the horse draws a circle with the haunches-in

 Inside leg

-Acts at the girth, supporting every stride of canter (every quarter of the pirouette), keeping the horse from leaning on the inside shoulder.
+Acts at the girth, supporting every stride of canter (every quarter of the

 It maintains impulsion and overall bend until the end of the Pirouette.